top of page

 • Personal data will only be retained for as long as necessary to fulfil the purposes for which it was collected or as required by law.

 • For choir members this will be as long as the individual remains a member and up to 3 months after, to allow membership to be wound up.
+The exception to this is media taken during rehearsals and events, which may be kept and used indefinitely unless consent is withdrawn.

 • For individuals who join the mailing list this will be until/unless they choose to unsubscribe, which they can do at any time.